What Should You Do When You Chip A Tooth?

 Rinse Your Mouth With Salt Water

-It’s important to first rinse your mouth, as blood, food debris and other bacteria can linger and cause potential infection.
+As soon as you realize you’ve chipped your tooth, it’s important to immediately rinse your mouth, as blood, food debris and other bacteria can linger and cause potential infection.
 By rinsing your mouth with warm salt water, you will not only reduce the pain from the incident and lower the probability of infection.

 Apply Pressure